 I am really passionate about Mathematics and really see tutoring as a way to keep those core concepts I learned in school alive in my mind.
 I look forward to bringing the passion and excitement for the subject area to my students.

-Tufts University - BS, Electrical Engineering
+Undergraduate Degree: Tufts University - Bachelor of Science, Electrical Engineering

-University of Cincinnati - MS, Computer Engineering
+Graduate Degree: University of Cincinnati - Master of Science, Computer Engineering

 What is your teaching philosophy?